uwmadisoncals/cals-main-plugins/warm-cache/readme.txt

 I always check my tweets, so mention my name with @ramonfincken and your problem.

 == Changelog ==
+= 2.2.1 =
+Bugfix: PHP notices

+= 2.2 =
+Added: Option to disable logging completely (for very large sites) see FAQ how to do so

 = 2.1 =
 Bugfix: No gzip compression in ob_start filter<br>
 Bugfix: Devision by zero fixed in wp-admin statistics page<br>